OSU-Bee-Lab/buzzdetect/README.md

 2. Open a terminal in the project directory and activate the conda environment by running the command `conda activate ./environment`
 5. Analyze the audio files with the following command: `python buzzdetect.py analyze --modelname [model to use] --cpus [number of cpus]`
     - See the comprehensive command-line documentation [here](https://github.com/OSU-Bee-Lab/BuzzDetect/blob/main/documentation/documentation_CLI.md) for additional configuration options.
-6. The results will be output as .csv files in the 'output' subdirectory of the model's directory.
+6. The results will be output as .csv files in the `./output` subdirectory of the model's directory.